 - The medical term for an increased appetite is polyphagia.

 How many calories should a cat consume in a day?

 The answer varies depending on the age of your cat, also a pregnant or nursing female will have higher needs, as cats age they tend to slow down, and their calorie requirements may drop a fraction.

 To simplify the answer, an adult cat should consume approximately 30 calories per pound or 60 calories per kilo.
 So the average 10 pound (4.5 kg) cat should consume approximately 300 calories per day.

 Following the above calorie intake, your cat’s weight should remain consistent.
 To determine if your cat is overweight or underweight run your hands gently over his ribs.
 You should be able to feel the ribs but with a slight layer of fat over them.
 If the cat is obese, you may not be able to feel the ribs at all, if he is underweight the ribs will be prominent.

 Another way I like to determine if a cat is getting enough food is by how quickly it is consumed, if it’s all gone within the space of 5-10 minutes and is then back hassling for more, that would indicate to me that he’s not getting enough.

-Hyperthyroidism.
 Usually caused by a benign (non-cancerous) tumour on the thyroid gland which leads to an increase in thyroid hormone which speeds up the cat’s metabolism and energy expenditure.

-Acromegaly.
-Caused by a tumour on the pituitary gland which stimulates growth hormones.
-Excess calories are burned up due to increased growth.
+Caused by a tumour of the pituitary gland which stimulates growth hormones.
+Increased growth burns extra calories.

 Insulin-producing tumours of the pancreas.
 Excess insulin produced by the tumour causes blood sugar levels to drop, which in turn stimulates the appetite.